lancedesk/printf/README.md

 - `int_to_hex_string_ptr.c`: Implementation of the `int_to_hex_string_ptr` function for pointer address to hexadecimal string conversion.
 - `int_to_octal_string.c`: Implementation of the `int_to_octal_string` function for integer to octal string conversion.
 - `int_to_string_unsigned.c`: Implementation of the `int_to_string_unsigned` function for unsigned integer to string conversion.
-- `int_to_binary.c: This file implements the int_to_binary function, which converts an unsigned integer to its binary representation.
+- `int_to_binary.c`: This file implements the int_to_binary function, which converts an unsigned integer to its binary representation.

 **Note:** This project is for educational purposes and may not cover all edge cases and complexities of the standard `printf` function.
 It serves as an exercise in understanding string formatting and handling variable arguments in C.